Supplement Clarity

 If the ingredients are not connected to liver damage, what could be the reason for what happened to the woman from Texas?
 We can only speculate.
 For those seeking answers, here is some speculation.
 Take it for what it is:

-1 Could it be the unique combination of ingredients in Alani Nu Balance are responsible?
+1 Could it be that the unique combination of ingredients in Alani Nu Balance is responsible?
 In other words, some or all of the ingredients combined with each other to cause the problem.
 At this time, I'm not aware of this combination of ingredients causing problems.

 2 Could the ingredients contain adulterations – other compounds not listed on the label?
 Unfortunately, China and other countries make many dietary supplement ingredients (and medications).
 In the past, the FDA has recalled several prescription medications due to the presence of hazardous compounds.